Skip to content

 }

 Then: chimera code -p "<teammate prompt>" (the -p / --print one-shot mode).
-Same MCP path as Codex / OpenCode, so the agent sees the same team_* tools.
+Same MCP path as the other runtimes, so the agent sees the same team_* tools.

 Three terminals: lead seeds the queue, two external teammates drain it concurrently.